andreaspreuss/ascii-bash-splash/README.md

-ASCII Art Splash Screen
+ASCII-bash-splash Screen
 =======================
 Automatically presents ASCII art to you when you open terminal and changes "Randomly"

 -----

-How to get this working
+How to get this to work
 ===========================

 This tutorial is for unix based systems #Sorry Windows.
 Also if you need this tutorial you probably shouldn't be using terminal.